franck-boullier/utils/terraform/gcp/ci.specific.web.server/README.md

 # Future developments and TO DOs:

+- Use the base image that we need instead of a standard/not configured Ubuntu server.
 - Create a Service Account that we can use to do some actions:
     - Monitor with the cloud agent.
 - Add the cloud monitoring agent for improved logs and monitoring.
 See the [Agent Installation documentation](https://cloud.google.com/monitoring/agent/installation?_ga=2.186993704.-128018049.1610943812#agent-install-debian-ubuntu)